lcfraga/caselabels/README.md

 docker-compose up
 ```

-The frontend will be running on `http://localhost:80`.
+The React frontend will be running on `http://localhost:80` and the jQuery frontend will be running on `http://localhost:80/jquery/`.
 To use a different port, e.g., port `8080`, the `frontend/src/config.js` file must be changed to:

 ```js
 const CONFIG = {